Book Shelf THE STACKS

 He –

 You bitch.
 You rich bitch.
 That’s poetry.
-I’m full of

-poetry now.
 Rot and poetry.
 Rotten poetry.

 She –

-Stop it.
 Harry, why do you have to turn into a devil now?

 He –

-I don’t like to leave anything.
 I don’t like to leave things behind.

 – from The Snows of Kilimanjaro

-It isn’t always that bad, of course.
+It isn’t ALWAYS that bad, of course.

-really listen and respond to each other.
+man and a woman really listen and respond to each other.

 Instead, couples talk past each other.

-One or the other always seems to be realizing that they want out.
+And one or the other always seems to be realizing that they want out.

 (Let’s call this Exhibit G for guilty conscience.)